 With this option the code produces also a file with the X-ray powder diffraction intensities for the solid.
 A plot shows the scattering angles and the relative intensity of each peak.
 Note that this plot is made using a superposition of atomic charges, not the self-consistent charge.
-By setting the flag lformf=.True. the atomic form factors of all the atomic types used to calculate the intensities are plotted.
-By setting the flag lxrdp=.True. the intensities plot is done also after the cell optimization and after a self-consistent calculation for the options that support it.
+By setting the flag lformf=.TRUE. the atomic form factors of all the atomic types used to calculate the intensities are plotted.
+By setting the flag lxrdp=.TRUE. the intensities plot is done also after the cell optimization and after a self-consistent calculation for the options that support it.
 The variables that control these plots are:

-lambda \qquad : The X-ray wavelength (in A) used to calculate the scattering angles.

-Default: Cu alpha line 1.541838 A if lambda_element

-is empty lambda_elem : The anode element, used to set the X-ray wavelength.
+lambda : The X-ray wavelength (in A) used to calculate the scattering angles.
+Default: Cu alpha line 1.541838 A if lambda_element lambda_elem : is empty The anode element, used to set the X-ray wavelength.
 Supported elements 'Cr', 'Fe', 'Co', 'Cu', 'Mo'.
-NB: lambda must be zero to use lambda_elem, otherwise the value of lambda given in input is used.
-Default: character(len=2) ' ' flxrdp : name of the file where the scattering angles and intensities are written.
-Default: character 'output_xrdp.dat' : name of the postscript file with the X-ray flpsxrdp diffraction spectrum.
-Default: character 'output_xrdp' lxrdp : if .TRUE. compute the xrdp also after the cell optimization with all the options mur_lc... with the uniformly strained atomic positions and after the scf calculation if supported by the option.
+NB: lambda must be zero to use lambda_elem, otherwise the value of lambda given in input is used. flxrdp : Default: character(len=2) ' ' name of the file where the scattering angles and intensities are written.
+Default: character 'output_xrdp.dat' flpsxrdp : name of the postscript file with the X-ray diffraction spectrum.
+Default: character 'output_xrdp' lxrdp : if .TRUE. compute the xrdp also after the cell optimization with all the options mur_lc with the uniformly strained atomic positions and after the scf calculation if supported by the option.
 Default: logical .FALSE. lformf : if .TRUE. plot also the form factor of each atom type present in the solid.
 Note that the atom type is recognized from the atom name in the thermo_pw input.
 The name must coincide with the symbols in the periodic table.
-(Cu, H, Li, Li1, ... are correct, CU, LI, H1 ... are wrong).
+(Cu, H, Li, Li1, are correct, CU, LI, H1 are wrong).
 Default: logical .FALSE. smin : minimum value of s used in the atomic form factor plot.
-Default: real 0.0 : maximum value of s used in the atomic form smax factor plot.
-Default: real 1.0 : number of points in which the atomic form nspoint factor is calculated.
-Default: integer 200 : when .TRUE. the code uses the Cromer-Mann lcm coefficients form the International Tables of Crystallography to compute the atomic form factors, otherwise uses the Doyle-Turner or Smith-Burge parameters.
+Default: real 0.0 smax : maximum value of s used in the atomic form factor plot.
+Default: real 1.0 nspoint : number of points in which the atomic form factor is calculated.
+Default: integer 200 lcm : when .TRUE. the code uses the Cromer-Mann coefficients form the International Tables of Crystallography to compute the atomic form factors, otherwise uses the Doyle-Turner or Smith-Burge parameters.
+Default: logical .FALSE. flformf : name of the file in which the atomic form factor is written.
+The code adds a number to each file name and creates a file per atom type.
 Default: character 'output_formf.dat'